einarhaaland/robot-caretaker/README.md

 * Copy `/webots_simulation` directory
 * Add a new robot to the Webots simulation and change its controller to `robot_controller.py`
 * Fill in values for joint motors and sensors in `/controllers/robot_controller/config.yaml`
-* Create Motion-Functions akin to functions `wave(), nod(), etc` in `/controllers/robot_controller/motion_functions.py`
-* Create a MoodCard in the frontend by clicking the green `+` button.
-In the input field, enter a name similar to coresponding motion-function along with fitting sentiment and press `Enter`

 *The system should now be functional with your newly added robot.*